 Deciding which questions to ask rental references

-Developing a list of questions to ask referrals can provide landlords at least a broad understanding of how a potential tenant operates in the world – both personally and professionally.
+Developing a list of questions to ask referrals can provide landlords at least a broad understanding of how a potential tenant operates in the world — both personally and professionally.
 We feel it is important to take care to ask the questions that give you the best vision of who each applicant is.
-Here we’ll discuss how develop a list of questions to ask rental references.
+Here we’ll discuss what questions a landlord should ask references.

 Rent Payments: How much did the tenant pay in rent?
 What was their record of paying on time?
 Did they pay the entire rent amount, or share that responsibilities with others?

 These questions give you a good idea of what kind of rent an applicant is already comfortable with.
 If their previous rent was $800 and your property is $1,200, you may want to question how well they will be able to balance the shift in payments.
 In these cases it is particularly important to verify with an employer reference that their income is sufficient to afford the property.